aws-samples/amazon-cognito-vue-workshop/docs/API-Deploy.md

 ![npm run](../docs/images/api-gateway/api-12.png)

 You will then see a screen similar to the screenshot below.
 The **Invoke URL** will be unique to your API Gateway endpoint.
-Next copy the **Invoke URL** URL value and paste it in notepad.
+Next copy the **Invoke URL** value and paste it in notepad.
 You will update your code to reference this API endpoint URL.

 ![npm run](../docs/images/api-gateway/api-13.png)